-Ethical Web and Data Infrastructure in the Age of AI (EWADA) is an ambitious 3-year programme that aims to reform the concentration of power on the World Wide Web by developing and deploying new forms of technical and legal infrastructure.
+Ethical Web and Data Infrastructure in the Age of AI (EWADA) is an ambitious 3-year programme funded by the Oxford Martin School (OMS).
+Its mission is to reform the concentration of power on the World Wide Web by developing and deploying new forms of technical and legal infrastructure.

-- Data Autonomy We wish to ensure individuals can control, manage, maintain and use personal data by 1) empowering people with their data; and 2) enabling people to understand and control how, when, and for what purposes data are shared.
+How can we support individuals to control, manage, maintain and use personal data by 1) empowering people with their data; and 2) enabling people to understand and control how, when, and for what purposes data are shared?

-- Accountability We will develop methods to assess whether AI or algorithmic decision making is fair, equitable and complies with regulatory requirements, and seek ways to promote a right to explanation of the internal decision-making process of algorithms.
+How can we develop methods to assess whether AI or algorithmic decision making is fair, equitable and complies with regulatory requirements, and seek ways to promote a right to explanation of the internal decision-making process of algorithms?